-Withlacoochee State Forest's location provides convenient access for many visitors since it is within two hours driving time from Cape Canaveral, Orlando, and several other points of interest.
-The State Forest is located in west central Florida with headquarters located on U.S. Highway 41 approximately seven miles north of the town of Brooksville and 50 miles north of the city of Tampa.
+Withlacoochee State Forest's location provides convenient access for many visitors since it is within two hours driving time from Cape Canaveral, Orlando and several other points of interest.
+The state forest is located in west central Florida with headquarters located on U.S. Highway 41 approximately 7 miles north of the town of Brooksville and 50 miles north of Tampa.

 Map with Trailhead Locations:

-Withlacoochee is an Indian word meaning "crooked river" which accurately describes the river as it makes its 70-mile journey from the Green Swamp in northern Polk County to the Gulf of Mexico at Yankeetown.
-Withlacoochee State Forest has several waterways which flow through different portions of the property.
+Withlacoochee is an Indian word meaning "crooked river," which accurately describes the river as it makes its 70-mile journey from the Green Swamp in northern Polk County to the Gulf of Mexico at Yankeetown.
+Withlacoochee State Forest has several waterways that flow through different portions of the property.
 The Withlacoochee River, Little Withlacoochee River and Jumper Creek have all been designated as Outstanding Florida Waters.
-The most notable is the Withlacoochee River which meanders through 13 miles of the forest.
+The most notable is the Withlacoochee River, which meanders through 13 miles of the forest.

-A variety of tree species create dense woodlands and canopy trails.
+Trees of many species create dense woodlands and canopy trails.
 Species found on the forest include: slash pine, longleaf pine, pond cypress, bald cypress and a mixture of oak, maple, southern magnolia, gum and hickory.
-Springtime forest visitors will be delighted with the colorful blossoms produced by the abundance of wildflowers.
+Springtime forest visitors will be delighted with the colorful abundance of wildflowers.
 Flower varieties such as goldenrod, thistle and blazing star can be found along state forest roadways.

 Wildlife is abundant and there are a number of species that are listed as endangered, threatened or species of special concern.
 Bald eagle, fox squirrel and gopher tortoise may be seen along with white-tailed deer, wild turkey, rabbit and gray squirrel.